-1. Applicability.
-Consistent with RCW 76.09.240, the city extends its planning and zoning jurisdiction over forest practices in critical areas to the extent that: - a.
-Commercial forestry activity occurs on lands identified as critical areas on the city's adopted critical areas map; - b.
-An application submitted under RCW 76.09.060 indicates that the lands will be converted to a use other than commercial timber production; and - c.
-The subject lands were platted after January 1, 1960; - d.
-The city of Washougal presumes that any application for commercial timber harvest within the Washougal urban growth boundary that is subject to Chapter 76.09 RCW et seq. is for the purpose of converting forested lands into urban lands.
-2. Standards.
-Selective commercial timber harvesting may be permitted on critical areas subject to the following standards: - a.
-Written Plan Required.
+(1) Applicability.
+Consistent with RCW 76.09.240, the city extends its planning and zoning jurisdiction over forest practices in critical areas to the extent that:

+- (a) Commercial forestry activity occurs on lands identified as critical areas on the city's adopted critical areas map; - (b) An application submitted under RCW 76.09.060 indicates that the lands will be converted to a use other than commercial timber production; - (c) The subject lands were platted after January 1, 1960; and - (d) The city of Washougal presumes that any application for commercial timber harvest within the Washougal urban growth boundary that is subject to Chapter 76.09 RCW et seq. is for the purpose of converting forested lands into urban lands.

+(2) Standards.
+Selective commercial timber harvesting may be permitted on critical areas subject to the following standards:

+- (a) Written Plan Required.
 Trees to be removed shall be identified through the development approval process and shall be clearly marked prior to their removal.
-An applicant shall present a written plan, explaining in detail the location of trees to be removed, and the method of removal, to the city arborist, or designee, for review and approval.

-- b.
-In conjunction with a development application.
-Selective tree cutting may occur to the minimum extent necessary in conjunction with an approved development. - c.
-Commercial timber harvesting shall not be allowed on any critical areas for a period of six years prior to submittal of a development application. - d.
-Prior to approval of a harvesting permit, the applicant shall sign and record an agreement with the city stating that no development application may be filed on the subject property, other than a single-family residence, for six years following completion of timber harvesting operations. - e.
-Selective tree removal on critical lands shall not result in loss of more than 50 percent of existing tree canopy covering critical areas. - f.
-Roads may be cut in forested areas to facilitate tree removal only if the road is within a planned future capital facilities right-of-way or public easement, and an appropriate dedication is made to the city in accordance with the CFP. - g.
-The applicant shall demonstrate that the methods used for tree harvesting and removal are the least disruptive practicable. - h.
-Operations shall be limited to the dry season, that is, from May 1st through October 30th. - i.
-Applicants for selective timber harvesting shall prepare an erosion control plan for review and approval by the community development director and, if the plan is approved, shall comply with the plan during harvesting activity and shall maintain required erosion control mechanisms for a period of 180 days after completion of the timber removal project.
+An applicant shall present a written plan, explaining in detail the location of trees to be removed, and the method of removal, to the city arborist, or designee, for review and approval. - (b) In Conjunction with a Development Application.
+Selective tree cutting may occur to the minimum extent necessary in conjunction with an approved development. - (c) Commercial timber harvesting shall not be allowed on any critical areas for a period of six years prior to submittal of a development application. - (d) Prior to approval of a harvesting permit, the applicant shall sign and record an agreement with the city stating that no development application may be filed on the subject property, other than a single-family residence, for six years following completion of timber harvesting operations. - (e) Selective tree removal on critical lands shall not result in loss of more than 50 percent of existing tree canopy covering critical areas. - (f) Roads may be cut in forested areas to facilitate tree removal only if the road is within a planned future capital facilities right-of-way or public easement, and an appropriate dedication is made to the city in accordance with the CFP. - (g) The applicant shall demonstrate that the methods used for tree harvesting and removal are the least disruptive practicable. - (h) Operations shall be limited to the dry season, that is, from May 1st through October 30th. - (i) Applicants for selective timber harvesting shall prepare an erosion control plan for review and approval by the community development directorAdministrator and, if the plan is approved, shall comply with the plan during harvesting activity and shall maintain required erosion control mechanisms for a period of 180 days after completion of the timber removal project.

-3. Conditions.
-The director may recommend conditions of approval necessary to minimize adverse impacts on natural resource values, including water quality and wildlife habitat to the extent that such conditions are consistent with the Washougal Comprehensive Plan.
+(3) Conditions.
+The directorAdministrator may recommend conditions of approval necessary to minimize adverse impacts on natural resource values, including water quality and wildlife habitat to the extent that such conditions are consistent with the Washougal comprehensive plan.
 (Ord.
+1955 § 1 (Exh.
+A), 2022; Ord.
 1613 § 1 (Exh.
-A), 2008; Ord.
-1543 § 1, 2006)
+A), 2008; Ord. ~~1543~~ § 1, 2006)